pabloernesto/passport-appointments/README.md

 - indent with 2 spaces

 # Technical notes
-We're building this in Node so we can share code between front and backend, should we need to.
+We're building this in Node.js v18.16.0 LTS so we can share code between front and backend, should we need to.

 SQLite for the database.